-What Should I Do if I’ve Been Sued for Debt?
+What Should I Do if I'm Sued Over Credit Card Debt?

-This is because taking legal action for debt collection not only costs money but can prolong the collections process.
-Nevertheless, it is possible to be sued for a debt, especially if you fail to communicate with your creditor and miss multiple payments.
+Taking legal action to collect debt costs money and can prolong the process.
+Nevertheless, you may be sued for debt, especially if you fail to communicate with your creditor and miss multiple payments.

-This article covers the basics of what to do if a creditor has filed a lawsuit against you for unpaid debt.
+This article covers what to do if a creditor has filed a lawsuit against you for unpaid debt.
 It will cover everything from reading the complaint to choosing the right attorney.

 Being Sued After Making Good Faith Efforts

-You may be sued by a creditor even if you have offered to make small payments on your balance or to cooperate with a collection agency.
-But creditors typically do not sue debtors who are at least making a good faith effort to repay a debt, so this is a less likely situation.
+A creditor may sue you even if you have offered to make small payments on your balance or cooperate with a collection agency.
+However, creditors typically do not sue debtors who are at least making a good-faith effort to repay a debt, so this is less likely.

 Receiving and Answering a Complaint